Ready, Set, Go

 Health and Physical Education

 A swimming programme is delivered each year.
-Swimming for 2020 is in Term 2, weeks two to five, Monday to Thursday.
-The school is split into two groups and each group swims for 2 weeks.
+Swimming for 2022 is in Term 2, Weeks One to Five, Monday to Thursday.
+The school is split into two groups, each group will receive 10 swimming sessions.

 Each classroom has a daily Fitness programme.